mmilano6/Un-Natural-Wonders/README.md

-This project consists of to main iterations.
+This project consists of two main iterations.
 The first iteration is Local #362: AI Post Retirements, which led to Intelligent Devices Retirement Preserve: (un) Natural Wonders.
 Intelligent Devices Retirement Preserve: (un) Natural Wonders was exhibited Ars Electronica in 2017.